-- Conduct rounds until you know whether all observation areas should be answered with No Issues/NA, Further Investigation, or NA for hospice, ventilator, transmission-based precautions, and smoking. - Even if continuous observations are not completed, you can identify repositioning and incontinence care concerns based on whether a resident is in the same position for an extended period of time during your rounds. - Complete formal observation (e.g., wound or incontinence care) if the situation presents itself or is necessary (e.g., resident has not been provided incontinence care for a long period of time or a resident is covered in bed). - Only a licensed nurse, physician's assistant, or a physician may make an observation of a resident's genitals, rectal area, and for females, the breast area. - You must cover every care area regardless of whether the area is an MDS indicator for a resident and determine if each area warrants further investigation or if there is no issue unless the area is not applicable (e.g., the resident doesn't have a catheter).
-Skip any care areas that is not relevant to the resident (e.g., the resident doesn't have a tube feeding). - To ensure all areas have been addressed, it is best practice to select the No Issues/NA checkbox when there are no concerns or a concern is ruled out.
-However, you are not required to mark No Issues/NA for areas with one RO exception: - For the required areas of hospice, vent, smoking, and TBP, mark No Issues if the area applied to the resident(s) but concerns were not identified so the system knows which residents were reviewed for the required areas. - Any care area that has been marked as No Issues/NA will have a green checkmark next to the Care Area and on the Care Area pull-out menu. - If a concern warrants further investigation, document the specifics of the concern in the Notes field to help guide your investigation.
+- Probes listed for each care area may be used as a guide when conducting your observations. - Conduct rounds until you know whether all observation areas should be answered with No Issues/NA, Further Investigation (i.e., potential noncompliance), or NA for hospice, ventilator, transmission-based precautions, and smoking. - Even if continuous observations are not completed, you can identify repositioning and incontinence care concerns based on whether a resident is in the same position for an extended period of time during your rounds. - Complete formal observation (e.g., wound or incontinence care) if the situation presents itself or is necessary (e.g., resident has not been provided incontinence care for a long period of time or a resident is covered in bed). - Only a licensed nurse, physician's assistant, or a physician may make an observation of a resident's genitals, rectal area, and for females, the breast area. - You must cover every care area regardless of whether the area is an MDS indicator for a resident and determine if each area warrants further investigation or if there is no issue unless the area is not applicable (e.g., the resident doesn't have a catheter).
+Skip any care areas that is not relevant to the resident (e.g., the resident doesn't have a tube feeding).
+As stated previously, surveyors may use the questions/probes to guide their interviews, observations, and record reviews, but are not required to address each probe. - To ensure all areas have been addressed, it is best practice to select the No Issues/NA checkbox when there are no concerns or a concern is ruled out.
+However, you are not required to mark No Issues/NA for areas with one RO exception: - For the required areas of hospice, vent, smoking, and TBP, mark No Issues if the area applied to the resident(s) but concerns were not identified so the system knows which residents were reviewed for the required areas. - Any care area that has been marked as No Issues/NA will have a green checkmark next to the Care Area and on the Care Area pull-out menu. - If a concern warrants further investigation (FI), document the specifics of the concern in the Notes field to help guide your investigation.
 You will receive an orange "!" for any area marked as FI. - If you only mark FIs, check the Complete box for the RO screen to attest to the fact that you addressed all areas for the resident. - Once you have completed the observation (i.e., answered all areas or marked FIs and the Complete box), you will receive a green checkmark on the RO icon.
 This is your indication that the observation is complete. - Conduct resident representative interviews (RRI)/family interviews. - The RRIs/family interviews are for non-interviewable residents. - The person (e.g., friend, family or other resident representative) should be familiar with the resident's care. - The goal is to complete at least three RRI/family interviews across the team on the first day of the survey to be better informed for sampling decisions.
 You may call the resident representative/family, especially if you have observational concerns with a resident in the initial pool.